shilsmarty/Json-To-AzureInfrastructure/README.md

 # Json-To-AzureInfrastructure
-Provision resources (webapp , storage , keyvault etc.) in azure based on Json file in certain pattern which will initiate infrastructure deployment.
+* Provision resources (webapp , storage , keyvault etc.) in azure as an input Json file.
+* Json file has to follow certain pattern (sample json file attached).
+* After validation of pattern , infrastructure deployment will initiate .
-For Authentication need to use ServicePrincipal which should be contributor on that azure subscription.
+* For Authentication need setup ServicePrincipal in Azure AD (app registration) and this serviceprincipal should be contributor on that azure subscription.